Walter-Xean-Scripts/wxs_core/README.md

 We've made some pretty detailed documentation over at https://docs.wxs.gg/, so make sure to read that before asking us questions.
 It *should* cover everything, if not, let us know and we'll fix it.

+## Support
+We *might* provide some support on this resource if asked, provided that you've tried to help yourself first.
+Feel free to ask questions in our [Discord Server](https://discord.com/invite/tpJE2854th)!

 ## Issues
 Found a bug?
 Are we missing an important feature?
 Then you're more than welcome to create an issue on this repo.
 Pull requests are also greatly appreciated.